 To perform the second part of the lift, you will need lightweight.
 The deadlift requires a muscle-to-mind connection and a firm grip.
 Thus, this is the most demanding back exercise you can do, so it must be the first exercise in your session.

 When should you do these exercises?

-These exercises are the most prominent muscle builders and the most taxing on your body, so they must be done to get the maximum benefits at the beginning of your workout.
+These exercises are the most prominent muscle builders and taxing on your body, so we must do them to get the maximum benefits at the beginning of your workout.
 Do up to 5 sets on each exercise and vary how you perform these sets each week.

 For example, in the first week, pyramid up the sets.
 In the second week, pyramid down the sets, and in the third week, do straight sets.
 Also, this keeps your muscles from getting accustomed to your routine.

 Finally, use a high protein diet and 8 hours or more sleep to support your workout by providing your body with the energy and hormones to build muscle.
 What do you think?
 Please share your response in the comment below so others can benefit from your experience.